prody/ProDy/doc/examples/atomic/attributes.rst

 >>> myresnum = ag.getResnums() / 10.0

-We will add this to the atom group using :meth:`~AtomGroup.setData` method by passing a name for the attribute and the data:
+We will add this to the atom group using :meth:`.AtomGroup.setData` method by passing a name for the attribute and the data:

 >>> ag.setData('myresnum', myresnum)

-We can check if a custom atomic attribute exists using :meth:`~AtomGroup.isData` method:
+We can check if a custom atomic attribute exists using :meth:`.AtomGroup.isData` method:

 >>> ag.isData('myresnum')
 True